Langenfeld (Rheinland) station

 Langenfeld (Rheinland) station is located in the city of Langenfeld in the German state of North Rhine-Westphalia.
 It is on the Cologne–Duisburg line and is classified by Deutsche Bahn as a category 5 station.
-It is served by Rhine-Ruhr S-Bahn lines S 6 every 20 minutes and by a few services of S 68 (which start or finish in Langenfeld) in the peak hour.
+It is served by Rhine-Ruhr S-Bahn line S6 every 20 minutes, and by a few services of line S68, which start and terminate here, in the peak hour.

 Services

 Currently, the station is served by two S-Bahn lines and seven bus routes.